KansasCityWomeninTechnology/cocktails-worksheets/docs/css/setup/README.md

 1. Find and navigate into the "CodingAndCocktails" folder you created as part of your tools setup.

-1. Create a folder named "session1".
+1. Create a folder named "session2".

-1. Leave the file explorer open.
-You'll use it in the next section of the worksheet.

 # Helpful tips as you work through the worksheet
 >[!TIP]
 >View the worksheet and your IDE in split screen.
 >